Tips to Translate Medical Terms

 4) Lower the register:

-As you become more confident with medical interpreting and translating medical terminology, lowering the register is a tool you’ll use.
+As you become more confident with medical interpreting and translating medical terms, lowering the register is a tool you’ll use.
 Lowering the register is only appropriate in non-legal settings, so it’s perfect for medical interpreters.
 To lower the register is to take complicated or technical language and interpret it to “common language.”
 For example, if a doctor prescribes “acetaminophen,” it’s appropriate to interpret this to “Tylenol” if your culture uses that name.
 If a doctor refers your patient to an “otorhinolaryngologist,” you can interpret this as “ear, nose, and throat doctor.”
 This helps you remain unobtrusive in the session while still interpreting accurately.

 5) Take notes effectively:

 Note-taking is another skill you’ll use during your career as a medical interpreter.
 Unlike “traditional” stenographic note-taking, interpreting note-taking isn’t about transcribing speech word-for-word.
 Instead, you’ll create linguistic “stepping stones” to help you interpret effectively.
 Note medications, unfamiliar terminology, names, dates, addresses, times, and instructions.
 Always take notes in the language to which you’ll be interpreting rather than the source language.
 This helps you build a cohesive guide from which you can interpret fluently.
-Noting medical terminology also often helps you remember the full meaning—and if you can’t, ask the provider.
+Noting medical terms also often helps you remember the full meaning—and if you can’t, ask the provider.

 Global Arena’s Medical Terminology eLearning Course

 If you’re looking for a good foundational knowledge of medical and anatomical terms, Global Arena has you covered.
 We’ve created a three-hour, self-paced, interactive course to give you a basic understanding of medical terms and conditions.
 The course includes a certificate of training upon successful completion and lifetime access to updates and new information.
-You’ll also receive our medical terminology glossary, complete with spaces to add terms in your target language.
+You’ll also receive our medical terms glossary, complete with spaces to add terms in your target language.
 Click on the link to start learning today Medical Terminology for Interpreters!

 5/5 - (1 vote)